Tutorials

 Xavier Garros is a Senior Scientist in the Silicon Technologies Department at CEA-LETI.
 He received his Ph.D. from the University of Marseille, France, in 2004, with a focus on the physics and electrical properties of high-k dielectrics.
 His expertise spans electrical characterization, device physics, and reliability modeling in advanced CMOS technologies, including bulk, FDSOI, and nanowire devices.
 He is currently involved in the development of 3D monolithic integration and RF technologies.
 He has supervised 10 Ph.D. theses and is the author or co-author of five patents and more than 160 publications in international journals and conferences in the field of CMOS physics.
 He has also served on the technical program committees of leading international conferences, including IEDM, IRPS, and SISC.

-Tutorial III – Introduction to SiC power MOSFET technology and reliability
+Tutorial IIII – Introduction to SiC power MOSFET technology and reliability

 Peter Moens – onsemi Power Solutions Group, Belgium